esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 The following command creates an index for the reference genome required for BWA aligner.

 ```
+# Dont run this command - we already ran it as a part of variant_call.sh script.
 bwa index KPNIH1.fasta
 ```

 This command creates fai index file using samtools that is required by GATK in downstream steps.

 ```
+# Dont run this command - we already ran it as a part of variant_call.sh script.
 samtools faidx KPNIH1.fasta
 ```